 InstructorStart DateDaysTimeLocation

 Linguistic theory and method.
 Includes the study of the five universal elements of language (phonology, morphology, semantics, syntax, and pragmatics) as well as the use of language and its variants in culture.
 Fieldwork required.
-Prerequisite: ENG 123 or ENG 123E.
-(3 units; Fall & Online)
+Prerequisite: ENG123E or ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation